davidfekke/fek.io/src/blog/2021-04-21/node-16-now-available.md

 ```

 # Node-API version 8
-The Node API provides an interface for writting Native C++ addons as node modules.
+The Node API provides an interface for writing Native C++ add-ons as node modules.
 Version 8 of the Node-API adds native methods for the following methods;

 * `napi_add_async_cleanup_hook`
 * `napi_object_freeze`